Table of Contents

 CREATE SERVER fedlink FOREIGN DATA WRAPPER mysql OPTIONS (USER 'fed_user', HOST 'remote_host', PORT 9306, DATABASE 'federated');

-To create a FEDERATED
+To create a FEDERATED table that uses this

 connection, you still use the CONNECTION